hi-weiyuan/FedRec_IMIA/README.md

 # FedRec_IMIA
-Implementation for Interaction-level Membership Inference Attack Against Federated Recommender Systems.
+Implementation for the paper [Interaction-level Membership Inference Attack Against Federated Recommender Systems](https://arxiv.org/abs/2301.10964).

+**Please cite above paper if you use our codes.
+Thanks**

 # How to use
 *To convenient the experiment, all clients' models are stored during training process.